 It can be difficult trying to deter a heron from regularly visiting your pond.
 Fortunately, there are a number of different ways you can control and deter these pests.
 You may find that one technique is not enough, and therefore, using a combination of different deterrents.
-In the following post we have put together a number of recommendations, and look at the subject of deterring herons in a bit more detail.
+In the following article we have put together a number of recommendations, and look at the subject of deterring herons in a bit more detail.

 STV International Defenders Decoy Heron

 The Defenders Decoy Heron is a durable and realistic heron deterrent that stands 30 inches tall.
 It is waterproof and weatherproof and provides protection for your fish and aquatic life in your pond from the real thing.

 There is a fixing stake that is detachable that secures the heron in place.
 For the price, it is reasonable and affordable option.

 The PondXpert Pond Protector is a floating fish pond net that is made up of 30 rings that interlock that stops access to the pond from herons and other fish-eating animals.
 It also includes 60 ties that connect to join those rings to provide you with an efficient and effective barrier.